K1ngfish3r/zed/openssl-src/openssl/INSTALL.md

 As part of its self-test validation, the FIPS module must verify itself by performing a SHA-256 HMAC computation on itself.
-The default key is the SHA256 value of "holy hand grenade of antioch" and is sufficient for meeting the FIPS requirements.
+The default key is the SHA256 value of "the holy handgrenade of antioch" and is sufficient for meeting the FIPS requirements.

 To change the key to a different value, use this flag.
 The value should